 Sometimes a court can trace out what amount of the commingled property is separate and what amount is marital property.
 However, the process can become increasingly complex when the property increases in value—such as if one spouse uses separate property to invest in marital property that becomes more valuable over the course of the marriage.
 How much of that increase in value is marital property and how much is separate property?

 As you can see, commingled property can be a complicated issue when it comes to property distribution.
 However, a Chicago divorce attorney can help.
-Contact Arami Law Office for more information about how we can assist you.
+Contact Arami Law for more information about how we can assist you.